Delve into Some Interesting Facts about the Toasts of Ireland

 Toasts of Irish Weddings

-“Sliocht sleachta ar shliocht bhur sleachta.” which means “May there be a generation of children on the children of your children.”
+“Sliocht sleachta ar shliocht bhur sleachta.” means “May there be a generation of children on the children of your children.”

 “Sláinte go saol agat,